pengutronix/microcom/README.md

 description (Git can do this for you when you use `git commit -s`).
 Then send your patches to <oss-tools@pengutronix.de>, or, if you use GitHub, open a pull-request on <https://github.com/pengutronix/microcom>.
+If you send patches, please prefix your subject with "[PATCH microcom]" (for example, see the `git-config` manpage for the option `format.subjectPrefix`).